Lane Thomas Player Props: Nationals vs. Brewers

-On Monday, Lane Thomas (.282 on-base percentage in past 10 games, 51 points below season-long percentage) and the Washington Nationals play the Milwaukee Brewers, whose starting pitcher will be Corbin Burnes.
-First pitch is at 7:05 PM ET.
+Lane Thomas -- with an on-base percentage of .282 in his past 10 games, 52 points lower than his season-long percentage -- will be in action for the Washington Nationals against the Milwaukee Brewers, with Freddy Peralta on the hill, on August 1 at 7:05 PM ET.

-He had a hitless showing in his previous game (0-for-1) against the Mets.
+In his last appearance, he racked up two hits (going 2-for-4 with two RBI) against the Brewers.

 Lane Thomas Game Info & Props vs. the Brewers